 Butter – Unsalted butter works best.
 This will be melted and browned.

-Dark brown sugar – This type of brown sugar carries more molasses than lighter brown sugars, which helps create that chewy dense cookie.
+Dark brown sugar - Dark brown sugar carries more molasses than light brown sugar, which helps create that chewy dense cookie.

 Egg yolk – Adds richness and moisture.
 Remove 2 hours before baking.